On some determinants with Legendre symbol entries

-where $\ve_p^{(2-(\f 2p))h(p)}=r_p+s_p\sqrt{p}$ with $r_p,s_p\in\Z$.
-(Throughout this paper, $\ve_p$ and $h(p)$ stand for the fundamental unit and the class number of the real quadratic field $\Q(\sqrt p)$ respectively.)
 As Chapman could not solve this problem for several years, he called the determinant {\it evil} (cf. [Ch12]).
-Chapman's conjecture on his ``evil" determinant was recently confirmed by M. Vsemirnov [V12, V13] via matrix decomposition.
+Chapman's conjecture on his ``evil" determinant was finally confirmed by M. Vsemirnov [V12, V13] via matrix decomposition.
+We guess that if $p\eq3\pmod4$ then $|x+(\f{j-i}p)|_{1\ls i,j\ls(p-1)/2}=x.$

 Let $p\eq1\ (\mo\ 4)$ be a prime.
-In an unpublic manuscript written in 2003 Chapman [Ch03] conjectured that
+In an unpublished manuscript [Ch03] written in 2003, Chapman conjectured that

-Note that (1.3) and (1.4) together yield an interesting identity
+Note that (1.4) and (1.5) together yield an interesting identity

 Taking the norm with respect to the field extension $\Q(\sqrt p)/\Q$, we are led to the identity